 "How to Make Water Kefir Probiotic" by Gnowfglins.com

 You can also check out Sandor Katz's website: www.wild-fermentation.com, although it may be a little overwhelming when you are just starting.

 A better website for beginners, with kefir probiotic and kombucha recipes - is: www.culturesforhealth.com.
 They also sell starter kits, starter cultures, soy cultures, fermentation crocks, sprouting seeds, etc.

 Also useful may be the FAQ section of Kefirshop.co.uk.
 They answer questions on water kefir, milk kefir, kombucha and yoghurt.
 If you are based in the UK you can also order grains/ starter cultures from there, including ginger beer starter culture.

 Ken Rohla has an excellent talk on the topic of probiotics but you need to be quite open-minded to believe what he says...
-It is quite 'out-there', yet I personally find it very interesting.
+Yet I personally find it very interesting.
 This 2hr 13min -long talk is available on his site in downloadable mp3 -format: Beyondrawfood.com: "How to Make Your Own Nutrient-Dense High ORMUS Probiotic Antioxidant Superfoods".

 Juice Fasting Articles